Lithuania warns EU leaders on Belarus nuclear incidents

 Already a member?

-Its cooling system then malfunctioned on 30 November, although Belarus failed to give any detailed information.
+Its cooling system then malfunctioned on 30 November, although Belarus failed to give detailed information.

-And on 1 December, its steam noise absorbers needed to be fixed.
+And on 1 December, its steam noise-absorbers needed to be fixed.

 The plant was switched on without implementing the vast majority of EU or International Atomic Energy Agency recommendations, Lithuania noted.